CMakousky/Social-Network-API-CM/README.md

 ## Description

-A social network API that handles "Users", "Thoughts", and "Reactions".
+A RESTful social network API that handles "Users", "Thoughts", and "Reactions".

 ## Table of Contents